nagydani/microbit-lua/README.md

    `podman run --tty --rm --interactive --volume "$(pwd)":/workspace --workdir /workspace microbit`

-The current directory will be shared with the container.
+The current directory will be shared with the container under `/workspace`.

 ## Flashing